lootie/Multitaper.jl/paper/paper.md

 # To contribute

-We welcome contributions of any kind via bitbucket issues or by personal communication.
+We welcome contributions of any kind via bitbucket issues or by pull requests.
+Support requests may be directed to the corresponding author.

 # Acknowledgements

 We acknowledge contributions from Mihai Anitescu, David J. Thomson, and Sally Dodson-Robinson during the writing of these codes.
+We also gratefully acknowledge the help of our reviewers in editing the code repository.

 This work was supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research, under contract number DE-AC02-06CH11357.